ozgurgungor1/road-map/README.md

 I am building **production-oriented, security-aware AI systems** from the ground up.
 This roadmap documents my transition from **ML foundations → real-time CV → multi-module AI Security Dashboard**.

-> Accuracy is important.
-> Reliability is critical.
-> Security is mandatory.

 ---